Writing a DMP

 Help with writing your data management plan

-The Research & Innovation Office provide help with writing data management plans and can review them prior to submission with grant applications.
+The Research, Innovation & Enterprise Office provide help with writing data management plans and can review them prior to submission with grant applications.

 A review can check that you've addressed all of the relevant issues and ensure that your plans are suitable for the type of data you'll be creating.
 A review can also confirm that your plans comply with policies and legislation relevant to your project.